 Using innovative methods, the Americans drilled an average of one well per week in Dukes Wood, while the British took at least five weeks per well.
 The British crews had made it a practice to change bits at 30-foot intervals.
 The Americans kept using the same bit as long as it was “making hole.”

 By August, the Yanks of Sherwood Forest had completed 36 new wells, despite the challenges of wartime rationing of fuel, food, and other shortages.

 The English Project contract was completed in March 1944 with the Americans logging 106 completions and 94 producers.
-England’s oil production had shot from 300 barrels a day to more than 3,000 barrels per day.
+England’s oil production had shot from 300 barrels of oil a day to more than 3,000 barrels of oil a day.

 Without fanfare, the roughnecks returned to the United States and the families they had left a year before.
 Their mission and success remained secret until November 1944, when the Chicago Daily Tribune ran a story, “England’s Oil Boom,” on a back page.
 Few took notice at the time.

 Honoring Oklahoma Roughnecks

 By the end of the war, more than 3.5 million barrels of crude had been pumped from England’s “unsinkable tanker” oilfields.
 Petroleum industry expertise would again come into action – solving the challenge of oil pipelines across the English Channel – read about the operation in PLUTO, Secret Pipelines of WW II.

 British Petroleum continued to produce oil from Dukes Wood until the field’s depletion in 1965.